makkke/dockercloud/README.md

 #### connect

-Connect to DockerCloud and listen for events.
+This method connects the application to DockerCloud and listen for events.
-This method is required to be called before using the waitUntil* methods.
+You must call this method before using the waitUntil* methods.

 Example:
 ```js